Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Abstract

 \section{Abstract}

-Practitioners often deploy a learned prediction model in a new environment where the joint distribution of covariate and response has shifted.
-In observational data, the distribution shift is often driven by unobserved confounding factors lurking in the environment, with the underlying mechanism unknown.
-Confounding can obfuscate the definition of the best prediction model (concept shift) and shift covariates to domains yet unseen (covariate shift).
-Therefore, a model maximizing prediction accuracy in the source environment could suffer a significant accuracy drop in the target environment.
-This motivates us to study the domain adaptation problem with observational data: given labeled covariate and response pairs from a source environment, and only unlabeled covariates from a target environment, how can one predict the missing target response reliably?
-We root the adaptation problem in a linear structural causal model to address endogeneity and unobserved confounding.
-We study the necessity and benefit of leveraging exogenous, invariant covariate representations to cure concept shifts and improve target prediction.
-This further motivates a new data-driven representation learning method for adaptation that optimizes for a lower-dimensional linear subspace and, subsequently, a prediction model confined to that subspace.
-The procedure operates on a non-convex objective---that naturally interpolates between predictability and stability/invariance---constrained on the Stiefel manifold, using an analog of projected gradient descent on manifolds.
-We study the optimization landscape and prove that, when the regularization is sufficient, nearly all local optima align with an invariant linear subspace resilient to both the concept shift and the covariate shift.
-In terms of predictability, we show a predictive model that uses the learned lower-dimensional subspace can incur a nearly ideal gap between target and source risk.
-Three real-world data sets are investigated to validate our method and theory against distribution shifts empirically; the tradeoffs between predictability and stability are elucidated therein.
+Practitioners often face the challenge of deploying prediction models in new environments with shifted distributions of covariates and responses.
+With observational data, such shifts are often driven by unobserved confounding, and can in fact alter the concept of which model is best.
+This paper studies distribution shifts in the domain adaptation problem with unobserved confounding.
+We postulate a linear structural causal model to account for endogeneity and unobserved confounding, and we leverage exogenous invariant covariate representations to cure concept shifts and improve target prediction.
+We propose a data-driven representation learning method that optimizes for a lower-dimensional linear subspace and a prediction model confined to that subspace.
+This method operates on a non-convex objective---that interpolates between predictability and stability---constrained to the Stiefel manifold, using an analog of projected gradient descent.
+We analyze the optimization landscape and prove that, provided sufficient regularization, nearly all local optima align with an invariant linear subspace resilient to distribution shifts.
+This method achieves a nearly ideal gap between target and source risk.
+We validate the method and theory with real-world data sets to illustrate the tradeoffs between predictability and stability.

 \keywords{Concept shift, distribution shift, unobserved confounding, invariance, structural causal model, representation learning.}